The Celtic Goldsmith at The Johnnie Armstrong Gallery

 Booking in advance is essential.

-Entrance is £25 per head, with all contributions going to the running and further development of the Museum.
+Entrance is £25 per person, with all contributions going to the running and further development of the Museum.

 Please get in touch with any special requests.